Explicit 27: Eye of the Tiger - Survivor

 22:26

-My favourite moment is in one minute then, the band walking into the giant warehouse
+the band walking into the giant warehouse full of bathtubs,

-full of bathtubs and this is the least struck thing you could ever see and I love it.
-And
+And this is the least rock thing you could ever see on a lover.

 22:37

-into the camera all sweaty and awkwardly smiling, thinking he's cold or something.
+all sweaty and awkwardly smiling, feeling he's cold or something.

 22:47